Engaging Space Phase II

 - a member of the fellowship in good standing.

-- available and willing to meet on a weekly basis (first meeting would be in January, 2019) during the initial phase of work which might be several months.
+- available and willing to meet on a frequent basis (first meeting would be in November 2020) during the initial phase of work which might be several months.
 Meeting frequency may change after that.

-Capabilities and responsibilities needed on the Engaging Space Task Force:
+Capabilities and responsibilities needed on the Engaging Space Implementation Task Force:

 We are looking for a mix of people who, together have many of these skills and knowledge (note, not everyone needs to have ALL these skills!)